|

 There are lots of different varieties on the market – I went with the hammered stud style trim.

 These studs come in a long roll.
-Every fourth or fifth stud has whole in it and you also get a pile of loose studs with sharp nails on the end.
+Every fourth or fifth stud has a hole in it, and you also get a pile of loose studs with sharp nails on the end.
 These go through the holes and you hammer the whole strip down just at these points.

 how to reupholster a dining chair - stud trim